Lie Group Decompositions for Equivariant Neural Networks: Introduction

-Working with continuous groups is much more challenging, and the vast majority of equivariant models focus on the case where the group $G$ has a set of desirable topological and structural properties, namely $G$ is either compact or abelian, or both.
-Recent work~\citep{bekkers2019b, finzi2020generalizing} has began to explore the possibility of building equivariant networks for "larger" groups, primarily through their representation as Lie groups - continuous groups with a differentiable structure.
+Recent work~\citep{bekkers2019b, finzi2020generalizing} explores the possibility of building equivariant networks for Lie groups - continuous groups with a smooth structure.
 This research direction is promising since it allows for the modelling of symmetry groups beyond Euclidean geometry.
-Affine and projective geometry, and respectively affine and homography transformations are ubiquitous within computer vision, robotics and computer graphics~\citep{zacur2014left}.
-Accounting for a larger degree of geometric variation has the promise of making vision architectures more robust to real-world data shifts.
-When working with non-compact and non-abelian Lie groups, for which the group exponential map is not surjective, standard tools from harmonic analysis cannot be employed straightforwardly.
-However, the structure and geometry of these groups can be exploited to build tractable optimization algorithms.
-Our main contribution is a framework by which it is possible to work with such groups, addressing the non-surjectivity of the exponential map as well as presenting a procedure by which invariant integration with respect to the Haar measure can be done in a principled manner.
-Rather than decomposing their representation, we choose to decompose the groups themselves, while working with the regular representation.
-The methodology and tools used are generally applicable to the case where one is working with a Lie group with finitely many connected components, however we restrict our focus to the groups $\ggl{n}$ and $\gsl{n}$, and more broadly the family of affine matrix Lie groups $\sR^{n} \rtimes H$, where $H$ is one of the aforementioned groups.
-After presenting how one can parameterize functions and perform invariant integration on these groups, we show how an equivariant convolutional network can be constructed while still allowing kernels to be defined in the Lie algebra.
+Affine and projective geometry, respectively affine and homography transformations are ubiquitous within computer vision, robotics and computer graphics~\citep{zacur2014left}.
+Accounting for a larger degree of geometric variation has the promise of making (vision) architectures more robust to real-world data shifts.
+When working with non-compact and non-abelian Lie groups, for which the group exponential is not surjective, standard harmonic analysis tools cannot be employed directly.
+Our contribution is a framework making it possible to work with such groups. \paragraph{Contributions} We present a procedure by which invariant integration with respect to the Haar measure can be done in a principled manner, allowing for an efficient numerical integration scheme to be realized.
+We then construct \emph{global} parametrization maps which allow us to map elements back and forth between the Lie algebra and the group, addressing the non-surjectivity of the group exponential.
+We apply our framework to the groups $G = \ggl{n}$ and $G = \gsl{n}$, and more broadly the family of affine matrix Lie groups $\gaff{G} \coloneqq \sR^{n} \rtimes G$, $G \leq \gglfull{n}$.
+The methodology and tools are generally applicable to any Lie group with finitely many connected components, and we explain how our approach can be seen as a generalization of previous proposals for constructing equviariant layers when working with the regular representation of a topological group.